imixs/open-bpmn/doc/BPMN_EMF.md

 ### Generate java classes

 Now you can generate the java classes.
 Before you can start, you need to change some of the details of the new *.genfile*.
-Open the *.genfile* and choose the root element of the bpmnGraph.
-In the property view change the package name into `org.openbpmn.glsp`:
+Open the *.genfile* and choose the root element of the bpmn graph elements.
+In the property view change the package name into `org.openbpmn.glsp`

 <img src="./images/emf-generator-03.png" />

-Next choose the root element of you glsp graph model.
+Next choose the root element of your glsp graph model.
 In the property view change the package name to `org.eclipse.glsp`.

 <img src="./images/emf-generator-04.png" />